 Shifting the focus to customer-centricity in debt collection requires banks to make a number of changes that are rarely difficult or costly to implement.
 Rather than one big change, it's often more about making a number of smaller changes, which could include (but are certainly not limited to):-

 ● Asking – Online customer surveys (the more anonymous, the better) are cost-effective and invaluable sources of information that will give you direct access to customer thoughts and feelings regarding your service.

-● Tech – Using apps and self-service technology, not to mention more heavily tailored debt collection software, will help your customers stay on top of their debt and to organise repayment should they fall into delinquency.
-Offering customers the tools and services that will help them organise and salvage their debts quickly, easily and conveniently will leave them with a more positive outlook on the company and will ensure they don't jump ship.
+● Tech – Using apps and self-service technology, not to mention more heavily tailored debt collection software, will help your customers stay on top of their debt and organize repayment should they fall into delinquency.
+Offering customers the tools and services that will help them organize and salvage their debts quickly, easily, and conveniently will leave them with a more positive outlook on the company and will ensure they don't jump ship.

 This collaborative approach can be something as simple as asking a question instead of making a demand when phoning about a missed payment.
 It's not about mollycoddling your delinquent debtors, it's about treating them as human beings and giving them the right opportunities to repay without intimidating them.

 According to Sebastian Siemiatkowski, CEO of leading Swedish FinTech startup Klarna, meanwhile, banks need to move past their antiquated, self-absorbed ways.
 He explains: “There is a massive opportunity now to change an industry where, unfortunately, banks have been more absorbed by themselves than their customers.
 We can bring that focus on customers - we want to be a digital assistant but focused on financial items, managing your economy.”